triepod-ai/chroma-mcp/README.md

 export CHROMA_PORT="your-port"
 export CHROMA_CUSTOM_AUTH_CREDENTIALS="your-custom-auth-credentials"
 export CHROMA_SSL="true"

+# Optional: Specify path to .env file (defaults to .chroma_env)
+export CHROMA_DOTENV_PATH="/path/to/your/.env"
 ```

 #### Embedding Function Environment Variables
 When using external embedding functions that access an API key, follow the naming convention
 `CHROMA_<>_API_KEY="<key>"`.
-So to set a Cohere API key, set the environment variable `CHROMA_COHERE_API_KEY=""` in the file matching the dotenv-path argument, or as a system environment variable.
+So to set a Cohere API key, set the environment variable `CHROMA_COHERE_API_KEY=""`.
+We recommend adding this to a .env file somewhere and using the `CHROMA_DOTENV_PATH` environment variable or `--dotenv-path` flag to set that location for safekeeping.